tomassantos484/ConagraGPT/README.md

 # **What's Under The Hood?**

-ConagraGPT leverages OpenAI's 4o model, their highest performing model to date.
+ConagraGPT leverages OpenAI's 4o model, their highest-performing model to date.
 In addition, I utilized Apify, a cloud-based web scraping solution to scrape multiple websites and add to ConagraGPT's knowledge base.
 These websites include Conagra's own, Conagra's Form 10K annual reports to the Securities and Exchange Commission (SEC), industry articles, and more.
 Below you can see Apify's platform as well as some of the JSON knowledge files I uploaded to ConagraGPT's knowledge base:

 ![image](https://github.com/tomassantos484/ConagraGPT/assets/102435876/a596179f-5621-4e39-9b92-b32e15992ab2)